Health in Papua New Guinea: Malaria

 Malaria is the leading cause of illness and 27th leading cause of death in PNG.
 In 2003, the most recently reported year, 70,226 cases of laboratory-confirmed malaria were reported, along with 537 deaths.
 A total of 1,729,697 cases were probable.
 Other communicable diseases, tuberculosis, diarrhoeal diseases, and acute respiratory disease are also big problems.

 HIV/AIDS

 Papua New Guinea has the highest incidence of HIV and AIDS in the Pacific region and is the fourth country in the Asia Pacific region to fit the criteria for a generalised HIV/AIDS epidemic.
 Lack of HIV/AIDS awareness is a major problem, especially in rural areas.

 Poliomyelitis

 In 2018 there was a poliomyelitis (polio) outbreak that had 10 confirmed cases in the Morobe Province.
 Previously, there had been no confirmed cases since 2000 when the World Health Organization (WHO) declared that Papua New Guinea was polio-free.

+In 2025, 2 children in Lae were diagnosed with polio, prompting the WHO to start mass vaccinations of children under 5.